Reception 2022 - 2023

 Reception Information 2021-2022

 - Please bring book bags in daily.
-These are needed for any letters and pictures your child does in class.
+These are needed to bring home reading books as well as any letters, pictures, or anything else your child does in class.

-- Once settled PE will be every Tuesday.
-Your child will come to school dressed in their PE kits for the whole day.
+- PE lessons happen every Friday.
+Your child should come to school dressed in their PE kits for the whole day.

-- In phonics we will be using our Read Write Inc. scheme and the children will take part in daily phonics sessions.
-This includes learning a new sound, handwriting, reading and guided reading.
+- In our phonics lessons we follow the Read Write Inc. scheme.
+Children will take part in daily phonics sessions.
+Each lesson will include learning a new sound, revisiting sounds we've learned in previous sessions, practising handwriting, and guided reading.

 We use this game in school to read and recognise key (CVC) words, and match it to the picture shown.
 Have a go at home!